elliscode/ellisrecipes/s3/markdown/Apple Pie.md

 - Add the apples to the sauce and bring to a boil, then simmer for 10 minutes
 - Cool the mixture, then add to the bottom pie crust, then place the lattice on top
 - Place pie tin directly on pizza steel and bake 15 minutes in the preheated oven.
 Reduce the temperature to 350F non-convection.
 Continue baking for 45 minutes.
+- let cool for 4 hours before serving. if you want the filling to be less runny refrigerate for 1 hour before serving.

 Servings: 8